 - Reduced long-term rates of crime by juvenile offenders

 - Improvements in family functioning

 - Decreased behavior and mental health problems

 - Reduced days on probation and confinement when juveniles who complete the program reach adulthood

-The typical MST treatment lasts 3-5 months for 4-6 hrs/week, but therapists are available around-the-clock with on-call support for the youth and family.
-They can provide immediate response in crisis situations.
+The typical MST treatment lasts 3-5 months, while MST-PSB can last up to 7 months, for 4-6 hrs/week, but therapists are available around-the-clock with on-call support for the youth and family.
+They can provide prompt response in urgent situations.
 Therapists are also supported by a team and provide services in the youth's and family's natural environments, including home, school and community.

-- Youths (ages 11-18) who are particularly at risk for out-of-home placements (such as juvenile detention facilities, residential treatment programs and/or hospitals).
+- Youths (ages 12-18 for MST and 10-18 for MST-PSB) who are at high risk for out-of-home placements (such as juvenile detention facilities, residential treatment program and/or hospitals).

-- MST is home-based therapy, so providers work directly and intensively with all family members.
+- MST/MST-PSB is home-based therapy, so providers work directly and intensively with all family members.